ampproject/amphtml/extensions/amp-analytics/analytics-vars.md

 only available in a `trigger` of type `scroll`.
 The value of the boundary may be rounded based on the precision supported by the extension.
 For example, a boundary with value `1` and precision of `5` will result in value of var to be 0.

+##Variables as data attribute
+For the following event types, variables can be passed as part of the element level data attribute

+1. visible
+2. click

+The variables passed as data attributes should follow the format `data-vars-*`.

+Example:

+`<span id="test1" class="box" data-vars-event-id="22">
+  Click here to generate an event
+</span>`

+And in the request url the token would be of the format `${eventId}` (follows camelcase).

 ## Miscellaneous